odrodrig/RAG-LLM-Service/codeengine-setup/README.md

 # Deploy the Application to Code Engine

-**NOTE:** Before deploying ensure that you have space in the designated container registry.
+**NOTE:** Before deploying, ensure you have space in the designated container registry.
 These steps assume images will be stored in `us.icr.io`.
-To determine this, go to [https://cloud.ibm.com/containers/registry/images](https://cloud.ibm.com/containers/registry/images), choose **Settings** from lefthand menu, select the region from the drop down menu, in this case choose `Dallas`.
+To determine this, go to [https://cloud.ibm.com/containers/registry/images](https://cloud.ibm.com/containers/registry/images), choose **Settings** from lefthand menu, select the region from the drop-down menu, in this case choose `Dallas`.
 This will show you the remaining space.
 You may need to upgrade to the paid plan if planning to develop this application and save more than one image.
 See [Container Registry Overview](https://cloud.ibm.com/docs/Registry?topic=Registry-registry_overview) for more details.

 ## Using Terraform Scripts (only if code resides in public github.com repository)